 With millions of fresh webpages and billions of comments posted on social media daily, how could you ever hope to find, follow and manage them all?

-To offer an answer to this question (and possibly calm several existential crises we may have started with the intro), we created a free new tool that aims to give you back some control: BrandMentions.
+To offer an answer to this question (and possibly calm several existential crises we may have started with the intro), we created a brand new tool that aims to give you back some control: BrandMentions.
 It goes beyond what’s available on the market for the moment, but it also allows you to go deeper.
 Google Alerts doesn’t report fresh and accurate data for a while now and other tools that are intended to do a similar job fail to offer relevant results.

 The ideas listed above are just some “hints” on how you can best make use of mention research and monitoring.
 The truth is that each person is unique and each business has its own particularities.
 Hence, these are just some useful cases for brand monitoring but we are sure that anyone working in the field will find even more opportunities they can exploit.
 As there is no better way of finding out what Brand Mentions can do for you than trying it, we invite you to take the tool for a spin and get access to the widest web mentions database.